grcodeman/grcodeman/README.md

 Feel free to connect with me on LinkedIn or explore my public repositories below.

 ## About Me
-- 🎓 I'm passionate about software development and cybersecurity.
+- 🎓 I'm passionate about software development and business.
-- 🔍 Currently exploring machine learning and database systems.
+- 🔍 Currently exploring hackathons and compilers.
 - 🏀 In my free time, I enjoy watching sports and playing video games.

 ## Skills